angelosilvestre/ime_investigation/README.md

 This repo simulates the way [SuperEditor](https://github.com/superlistapp/super_editor) interacts with the IME through the delta model, to demonstrate a crash that is ocurring.

+When we receive the deltas, we always sync our current text with the OS, sending back to the OS the composing region of the last delta.

 At some point, we are sending our new text to the OS and we are getting back a `TextEditingDeltaNonTextUpdate` with an outdated content.
 When we try to send our text to the OS again, we get a crash from the framework.

 We send our updated text to the OS: